Research on ovarian reserve testing and novel progesterone administration

+At the October ASRM conference, Texas Fertility Center presented the results from two of its research studies.
+These are about ovarian reserve testing and a new progesterone delivery method.
 Drs.
 Thomas C. Vaughn, Kaylen M. Silverberg, Lisa J. Hansard and Natalie Z. Burger contributed to the studies, and Dr. Silverberg explains the significance of the conclusions in video interviews here

 What we found is that the unpopular intramuscular injection into the hip can be safely and effectively replaced with vaginal gel, and, coming soon, a vaginal ring.
 No surprise: An overwhelming 84 percent of women responded that the vaginal ring is “less messy “ than the previous method they used.
 Progesterone gels and rings, respondents said, are more convenient and less stressful.